Kremlin claims leaked US call aims to derail fragile Ukraine peace negotiations

 The Bloomberg report also contained a transcript of a second call, dated October 29, between Ushakov and Kirill Dmitriev, a close adviser to President Vladimir Putin who has become a key player in the talks.

 After the leak surfaced, Dmitriev posted “Fake” on X, alleging that “the closer we get to peace the more desperate warmongers become.”
-Ushakov did not deny that the call took place.

 The disclosures intensified criticisms that the original 28-point peace plan, which leaked last week, was overly generous to Moscow.

-That proposal reportedly envisioned Ukraine ceding large areas of territory, including some currently under Kyiv’s control, sharply reducing its military and agreeing not to join NATO.
+That proposal reportedly envisioned Ukraine ceding large areas of territory (including some currently under Kyiv’s control), sharply reducing its military and agreeing not to join NATO.

-Kyiv and its allies expressed guarded satisfaction with revisions to the plan, though several key points remain unresolved.
+Kyiv and its allies expressed guarded satisfaction with revisions to the plan, though several key points reportedly remain unresolved.

 WASHINGTON, DC - SEPTEMBER 05: U.S. President Donald Trump signs executive orders during a press availability in the Oval Office of the White House on September 05, 2025 in Washington, DC.
 President Trump signed executive orders which included the renaming of the Department of Defense to the Department of War.
 (Photo by Kevin Dietsch/Getty Images)